SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 -----------------------

-The `bxvariant_inspector` program proposes an interface to edit/select a set of parameters and then generate a *variant profile*:
+The `bxvariant_inspector` program proposes an interface to edit/select a set of parameters and then generate a *variant profile*.
+A variant profile is a file which contains the explicit list of variant parameters with their values selected for a simulation run.

 ~~~~~
 $ bxvariant_inspector \